How to Create Video Testimonials for Your Fitness Business

 This style of testimonial has the trainer on the video asking the client questions.
 This type of video works well because it is more conversational.
-It also helps familiarise the audience with your trainers.
+It also helps familiarize the audience with your trainers.

 Here is a screenshot showing this style of video.
 That’s me on the left interviewing one of our happy clients!

-Make your client comfortable
+Make your client comfortable.

 5 Key Steps to Recording the Testimonial

 Step 1: Introduce the Client

 Make your client feel as comfortable as possible before you hit record.